vernisaz/simple_rust_zip/README.md

 ## Building the crate

-Obtain the RustBee first.
+Obtain the [RustBee](https://github.com/vernisaz/rust_bee) first.
 It's an alternative tool for Cargo.
 You may need to build it for your platform.

-The building is a clearly simple and explained [here](https://gitlab.com/tools6772135/rusthub/-/blob/master/src/rust/rustcgi/README.md).
+The crate has one dependency [simtime](https://github.com/vernisaz/simtime).
-The crate has one dependency.
-It gets built as a part of a building of the RustBee.
-Just verify that the right RustBee repository location is specified in [bee.7b](https://github.com/vernisaz/simple_rust_zip/blob/ce7bf7385eef7d8bd84690b7fefe82f2a0275d9f/bee.7b#L2).
+It has to be build in the common location specified in [bee.7b](https://github.com/vernisaz/simple_rust_zip/blob/ce7bf7385eef7d8bd84690b7fefe82f2a0275d9f/bee.7b#L2).

 **rb** will create the **simzip** crate.